*This post may contain affiliate links. Read my disclosure here for more info*

 - 10% goes to personal use.
 Because we don’t do deprivation over here!

-If you don’t know where your money is going then you will NOT reach your goal of debt freedom!
+If you don’t know where your money is going then you will NOT reach your goal of paying off debt as a single mom!

 It’s just not possible unless you somehow manage to hit the lotto.
 But even then, it’s only a matter of time before you find yourself in the same exact spot.